ARTVAULTMARY/Art_Vault/art_vault/artvault/src/app/README.md

 -   Route folders should always contain a page.js file to satisfy Next.js 13 routing convention.
 -   Route folders can be given their own child folder for breaking up page sections when necessary.
+-   Non route folders should be prefixed with _: _sharedComponents
 -   App features should be put in the features folder, named using PascalCase.
 -   App features should be broken up into multiple components when possible and given their own folder, named intuitively when doing so.
 -   Any files or folders related to redux or the redux store should be camelCased.